Overview

 This article will review:

-There are many ways to schedule subscription services, depending on the service delivery model.
+There are several ways to schedule subscription services, and the right approach depends on whether your service is continuous or seasonal.

 Scheduling Settings

-The first thing you will want to do to configure a Subscription Style service is to set the Scheduling Mode as Subscription.
+The first thing you will want to do to configure a Subscription Style service is to set the Scheduling Mode as Subscription when editing the service (Control Panel > Services > Edit).

 Invoicing Settings